 In the world of retail marketing, there lies a vast sea of sameness.
 To break the surface, you have to make waves.
 We believe emotions are energy.
 They can power decisions and compel action.
 They drive the machinery of retail commerce.
 And currents of emotion can be channeled to generate a powerful wave of retail momentum, compelling shoppers to purchase.
 What begins as a ripple, when a shopper encounters the brand, swells through the entire customer journey, from awareness to activation to advocacy.

 Under his leadership Two West rose to Inc. magazine's top 100 inner-city company list, and the agency has been listed among Kansas City's 100 fastest growing companies for six consecutive years.
-When he's not developing deep engagement strategies or serving on the board of directors for DeLaSalle Education Center and Kansas City Public Television, you can find Ethan crouching on Two West's rooftop in a cape and a mask, scanning the skyline for clients in need of a hero.
+When he's not developing deep engagement strategies, he’s serving on the board of directors for DeLaSalle Education Center and Kansas City Public Television.

 If not for a fork in the road, you might have elected Lou to congress.
 Despite early aspirations for a career in politics, her path ultimately led her to make a difference in another way, as a development officer for national and international nonprofits.

 Lou's background includes training in anthropology, sociology and qualitative research methodologies.
 In other words, she has profound insight into what motivates people, what makes them tick, and what makes them want to buy, give and advocate.
 She is a skilled trendspotter and an expert on retail point-of-sale and point-of-wait strategies.
-She's worked with such brands such as the American Heart Association, MillerCoors, H&R Block, Belkin and many more.
-In a way, it's a shame Lou didn't go into politics.
-As a Certified Change Management Practitioner, she has expertise that is badly needed in Washington.
-But at Two West, we feel very fortunate she chose the path that led to us instead.
+She's worked with brands such as the American Heart Association, MillerCoors, H&R Block, Belkin and many more.

 Originally a marine biology major in college, Steve traded his love of cephalopods and jellyfish for his other true passion – writing.